 John worked in traditional media: watercolours, pastels on paper and oil on canvas.
 In the field he first used a sketchbook, adding watercolour if time and location allowed.
 He liked to stay with a subject watching all aspects of behaviour and interaction.
 In the studio he then developed the gathered material into the final works.

 This brief video was made in 2020 to mark the 5th anniversary of his death.
-It features images of him out in the field sketching and finishes with a picture of him as a young man at the easel painting one of his larger canvases.
+It is a brief celebration of his work and features images of him out in the field sketching and finishes with a picture of him as a young man at the easel painting one of his larger canvases.
 Had he lived John would have been 93 in February 2021.
 His legacy lives on and is celebrated by many nature inspired artists who recognise him as an inspiring mentor and one of the most influential nature artists of the twentieth century.

 ANDREW DENMAN has a painting ‘Late Spring Lyric II’ in the permanent collection of Nature in Art and had a joint exhibition with Guy Combes in 2015.
 An American, Andrew received his training in California where he still lives and works.